nextandot/flutter_local_notifications/flutter_local_notifications/README.md

 On iOS/macOS, the actions are defined on a category, please see the configuration section for details.

-On Android and Linux, the actions are configured directly on the notification.
+On Android, the actions are configured directly on the notification.

 ``` dart
 Future<void> _showNotificationWithActions() async {